salesforcecli/plugin-org/messages/create.sandbox.md

 The value of --clone must be an existing sandbox.
 The existing sandbox, and the new sandbox specified with the --name flag, must both be associated with the production org (--target-org) that contains the sandbox licenses.

+# flags.source-sandbox-name.summary

+Name of the sandbox org to clone.

+# flags.source-sandbox-name.description

+The value of --source-sandbox-name must be an existing sandbox.
+The existing sandbox, and the new sandbox specified with the --name flag, must both be associated with the production org (--target-org) that contains the sandbox licenses.

+# flags.source-id.summary

+ID of the sandbox org to clone.

+# flags.source-id.description

+The value of --source-id must be an existing sandbox.
+The existing sandbox, and the new sandbox specified with the --name flag, must both be associated with the production org (--target-org) that contains the sandbox licenses.

 # flags.licenseType.summary

 Type of sandbox license.